-Prolotherapy and PRP are regenerative injection therapies (RIT) that help to reduce pain and heal damaged areas.
-The injections stimulate the body’s natural healing mechanisms signaling new tissue growth and regeneration of damaged tissue.
+Regenerative injection therapies (RIT) help to reduce pain and heal damaged soft tissues such as ligaments, tendons and muscles.
+The injections stimulate the body’s natural healing mechanisms leading to enhanced healing in the treated are with new tissue growth and regeneration of the damaged tissue.
 Prolotherapy has been shown to improve joint stability, re-grow collagen, and most importantly reduce pain.

 These treatments can lead to relief from chronic pain and aches that have been issues for years and even prevent the need for surgery.
 By healing the damaged area, the joints and ligaments become stronger, mobility is increased, the area is more secure and stable, and pain is ultimately reduced.

-Platelet Rich Plasma (PRP) is another regenerative injection therapy that involves the bodies own plasma.
-Taking a blood sample, the red blood cells are removed leaving the plasma loaded with high levels of platelets, platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), adenosine diphosphate (ADP), and growth hormones.
+Another regenerative injection therapy uses platelets.
+This requires a blood sample to be taken which then the red blood cells are removed after processing leaving the plasma loaded with high levels of platelets, platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), adenosine diphosphate (ADP), and hormones.

 But How Do Regenerative Injection Therapies Work?

-Prolotherapy and PRP act as a catalyst to stimulate the body to start a healing cascade.
-By injecting a regenerative solution into the damaged sites, it creates a localized inflammatory response that draws growth factors, growth hormones, inflammatory markers and nutrients to the site where the body begins a rebuilding process leading to stronger ligaments, joints, and tendons.
+Regenerative injections act as a catalyst to stimulate the body to start a healing cascade.
+By injecting a medical grade solution into the damaged sites, it creates a localized inflammatory response that draws growth factors, growth hormones, inflammatory markers and nutrients to the site where the body begins a rebuilding process leading to stronger ligaments, joints, and tendons.

 Platelets work in a similar way but in a more advanced fashion.
 Unlike prolotherapy, platelets are capable of sticking to collagen and pulling torn pieces together using a network of actin and myosin (proteins found in muscles).